Barclays Logo

 Meaning and History

-It all began with the fact that in 1896 several English banks decided to merge and form a joint-stock financial institution Barclays and Co.
-The group included Gurney Bank, Backhouse, and Bank Goslings Bank.
-The new structure expanded to become a nationwide bank with its own identity, charter, and services in the following years.
-Moreover, it was the first institution that used an ATM (in 1967).
+It all began in 1896 when several English banks decided to merge and form a joint-stock financial institution, Barclays and Co.
+The group included Gurney Bank, Backhouse, and Bank Goslings.
+In the following years, the new structure expanded to become a nationwide bank with its own identity, charter, and services.
+Moreover, it was the first institution to use an ATM (in 1967).

-Until that time, Quaker John Freame and Thomas Gould opened a business of bankers-jewelers in London on Lombard Street.
-James Barclay, John Freame’s son-in-law, later joined them, who played a key role in the bank’s development.
+Until then, Quaker John Freame and Thomas Gould opened a bankers’ jeweler business in London on Lombard Street.
+James Barclay, John Freame’s son-in-law, later joined them and played a key role in the bank’s development.
 Under him, he moved into a building marked with the Black Spread Eagle, which forever became the basis of the corporate emblem.
 This happened in 1728.
-And in 1736, the financial institution received its current name.
+In 1736, the financial institution received its current name.

 To become a powerful structure, the new player in the market made several important corporate acquisitions.
-In 1918, he acquired London, Provincial and South Western Bank’s, in 1919 – British Linen Bank, in 1975 – Mercantile Credit, in 2000 – Woolwich and 2008 – North American department.
-Lehman Brothers.
+In 1918, he acquired the London, Provincial, and South Western Bank; in 1919, the British Linen Bank; in 1975, the Mercantile Credit; in 2000, the Woolwich; and in 2008, the North American department of Lehman Brothers.
 Gradually, the sign of the black eagle began to spread everywhere, marking every important milestone with a redesign.
 In total, there are five logos.

 What is Barclays?